mlflow/mlflow/docs/source/llms/llama-index/index.rst

 but dictates the interface of how you query the index when you load it back for inference.

 1. QueryEngine (``engine_type="query"``) is designed for a simple query-response system that takes a single query string and returns a response.
-2. ChatEngine (``engine_type="chat"``) is designed for a conversational agent that keeps track of the conversation history and answer tp the user query based on the context.
+2. ChatEngine (``engine_type="chat"``) is designed for a conversational agent that keeps track of the conversation history and responds to a user message.
 3. Retriever (``engine_type="retriever"``) is a lower-level component that returns the top-k relevant documents matching the query.